home-assistant/home-assistant.io/source/_integrations/mailgun.markdown

 ---
-title: "Mailgun"
+title: Mailgun
-description: "Instructions on how to add Mailgun mail notifications to Home Assistant."
+description: Instructions on how to add Mailgun mail notifications to Home Assistant.
 logo: mailgun.png
 ha_category:
   - Notifications